-Council has prepared a draft Landscape Masterplan for Gordon Recreation Ground (the parkland between Werona Avenue and Rosedale Road), which is classified as a District Park within Council’s Open Space System.
+Council has prepared a Landscape Masterplan for Gordon Recreation Ground (the parkland between Werona Avenue and Rosedale Road), which is classified as a District Park within Council’s Open Space System.

 District Parks have features that attract people from outside the immediate neighbourhood, such as:

 - large open space areas

 - shaded areas and gardens for passive recreation

 - play areas

 Landscape Masterplans encourage the local community to have a say in the process of upgrading district parks.
 The Masterplan can identify embellishments that will improve a park, such as increasing recreation opportunities, integrating sustainability principles and improving facilities.
 The Masterplan can also inform us about other issues in a significant park that may guide management and maintenance practices.

 During May 2016 residents were invited to complete an online survey to help guide the preparation of a draft Landscape Masterplan.
 The Draft Landscape Masterplan was placed on public exhibition in March 2018 and local residents and stakeholders were invited to comment.
 The insight and input from the community suggestions have been prioritised to determine a list of opportunities and identified needs for the Gordon Recreation Ground.
 The Landscape Masterplan was adopted by Council in June 2018.